lostintangent/gistpad/README.md

 - `Paste Screenshot` - Allows you to paste an image from your clipboard into a markdown file.
 The command will automatically upload the image and then add a reference to it.

+The `Copy File to Gist` command is also available on the editor tab's context menu.

+## Contributed Commands (Editor Title Bar)

+In addition to the commands added to the editor context menu, GistPad also contributes the following commands to the editor's title bar menu (click the `...` in the upper right section of an editor window):

+- `Rename File` - Allows you to rename the current file.

 ## Contributed Commands (Command Palette)

 In addition to the `Gists` view, this extension also provides the following commands: